inspire-group/PatchCleanser/README.md

 - Download data in **Datasets** to `data/`.
 - (optional) Download checkpoints from Google Drive [link](https://drive.google.com/drive/folders/1Ewks-NgJHDlpeAaGInz_jZ6iczcYNDlN?usp=sharing) and move them to `checkpoints`.
 - See `example_cmd.sh` for example commands for running the code.
+- See `USENIX-AE/AE-README.md` for instructions to reproduce all results in the main body of paper.

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).